 Altus is a city and county seat in Jackson County, Oklahoma, United States.
 The population was 19,813 at the 2010 census, a loss of 7.7 percent compared to 21,454 at the 2000 census.

-There You Have It – The Best Places To Raise A Family In Oklahoma
+There You Have It – The Best Places To Grow Up In Oklahoma

 If you’re looking for a breakdown of cities in Oklahoma ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.

 Here’s a look at the best cities for singles Oklahoma according to the data: